Home » Calculating Lost Wages

 Overtime compensation

 Overtime compensation includes any extra hours outside the plaintiff’s regular working hours.
-In legal settlements, overtime is considered an opportunity, not an entitlement.
-This means overtime isn’t always factored into a lost wages claim.
-However, if a plaintiff consistently works overtime hours and has the pay stubs to prove it, their lawyer will certainly argue their inclusion.
+In legal settlements, the court considers overtime an opportunity, not an entitlement, meaning an expert forensic will only factor overtime hours into lost wage calculations if a plaintiff consistently works overtime hours and has the pay stubs to prove it.

-Because Mike is a salaried employee and rarely works overtime hours, no overtime pay will be factored into his settlement demands.
+Because Mike is a salaried employee and rarely works overtime hours, his lawyer does not argue for overtime pay in his settlement demands.

 Bonus pay

-Bonus payments may also be factored into a lost wages claim.
-It will be the plaintiff’s responsibility to prove their right to bonus pay by proving that bonuses are an “integral part” of their compensation.
-They will need to provide documentation of past bonuses or a report from their employer detailing how bonuses are included in their compensation plan.
+An expert forensic may also factor bonus payments into a lost wages claim.
+The plaintiff will be responsible for proving their right to bonus pay by proving that bonuses are an “integral part” of their compensation.
+They must provide documentation of past bonuses or a report from their employer detailing how they include bonuses in the compensation plan.

 Mike has been working with his company for the past ten years.
 He’s paid a yearly bonus based on his total sales for that year.
 An average of his past bonus payments multiplied by a year and a half will determine his lost bonus pay.
 One has to consider that the bonuses may have been declining or increasing in the recent past.